metal3-io/baremetal-operator/docs/dev-setup.md

 - IRONIC_BOOT_ISO_SOURCE - where the boot iso image will be served from, possible values are: local (default), to download the image, prepare it and serve it from the conductor; http, to serve it directly from its HTTP URL.
+- IPA_DOWNLOAD_ENABLED - Enables the use of the Ironic Python Agent Downloader container to download IPA archive (default true)
+- USE_LOCAL_IPA - Enables the use of locally supplied IPA archive.
+This condition is handled by BMO and this has effect only when IPA_DOWNLOAD_ENABLED is "false", otherwise IPA_DOWNLOAD_ENABLED takes precedence. (default false)
+- LOCAL_IPA_PATH - This has effect only when USE_LOCAL_IPA is set to "true",
+  points to the directory where
+  the IPA archive is located.
+This variable is handled by BMO.
+The variable should contain an arbitrary path pointing to the directory that contains the `ironic-python-agent.tar`.

+**NOTES**
+In case both `IPA_DOWNLOAD_ENABLED` and `USE_LOCAL_IPA` are set to true then the IPA archive will be downloaded and the use of local IPA archive will be skipped.

+In case both `IPA_DOWNLOAD_ENABLED` and `USE_LOCAL_IPA` are set to false then the IPA download/copy process won't start at all.
+Skipping the IPA download/copy process could help in avoiding unwanted overwrites of the "ironic-python-agent.tar" in case somebody is testing some functionality where the unwanted overwrite of the archive would cause issues.

 In case you want to run the local ironic containers with TLS and basic authentication enabled, you also need to export the following variables: